 Within driving distance to home

 Prioritize chance to play right away and develop over program success

 Alex is on a visit to a big university that’s had a ton of team success in his home state.
 The coach is leading Alex through the locker room, showing him trophy after trophy.
 Alex is getting really excited thinking about how much he would like to be on a championship team.
 When the coach asks him, ‘Do you think you would like to hoist one of these trophies some day?’ all Alex can do is think about having that opportunity.
 This university has all the bells and whistles that Alex’s high school doesn’t.
 He’s very impressed.
 When the coach sits him and his parents down in the office, Alex is caught off guard by the coach wanting him to commit on the spot.
 He’s excited and before he and his parents have time to sit and think about all the factors and compare it to other schools, he has said yes and verbally committed.

 It may not happen like this exactly, but scenes like this play out when players don’t have a good game plan.
-What the coach did not tell Alex and what Alex didn’t take time to learn is that the coaches rely heavily on junior college transfers and they red-shirt most of their freshman.
+What the coach did not tell Alex and what Alex didn’t take time to learn is that the coaches rely heavily on junior college transfers and they red-shirt most of their freshmen.
 He’s not likely to play until his sophomore year at best.
 In fact, the school doesn’t match up with many of Alex’s important criteria.
 Had Alex taken time to do more research on the school and think about things objectively, he may have decided to keep looking for a better fit or attend a school that more closely fit with what he wants in a college baseball experience.
 He’s put himself at risk for not liking the situation once his emotional excitement has worn off and he realizes what he is up against.
 You can learn from Alex’s mistakes.
-Don’t leave your decision to chance, make informed decisions on your college future.
+Don’t leave your decision to chance; make informed decisions on your college future.